This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s likely that Vancouver will be your starting point before jumping into a road trip up to Whistler.
 There are so many awesome things to do in Vancouver that you’ll want to spend a few days here!
 You can see our complete round-up of things to do in Vancouver, but these are some highlights:

-- Walk or bike the seawall at Stanley Park: This 12km paved path goes all the way around Stanley Park, the iconic urban park in downtown Vancouver.
+- Walk or bike the seawall at Stanley Park: This 12 km (7.5 mi) paved path goes all the way around Stanley Park, the iconic urban park in downtown Vancouver.
 Biking is a super fun way to see all the sites and explore!
 This is my top activity you should really prioritize even if you only have one day to spend in Vancouver.
+If you don’t feel like figuring out bike rentals and navigating around yourself you can even join a Stanley Park tour.
+This small group Stanley Park Bike Tour includes a guide who will be there to give you information on the different sights and areas.

 Lions Bay is a small community just at the beginning of your trip to Whistler and your first point to get out and stop!

 There are many, many awesome hiking options in and around Vancouver, and Tunnel Bluffs is definitely worth a stop!
 This intermediate hike will take about four hours to complete.
-It’s 11.5 km/7.1 mile roundtrip and has an elevation gain of 470 meters/1542 feet – definitely a bit of a challenge!
+It’s an 11.5 km (7.1 mile) roundtrip and has an elevation gain of 470 meters (1542 feet) – definitely a bit of a challenge!

 Tunnel Bluffs is accessible off the Sea to Sky Highway at the Lions Bay exit (Sunset Trailhead).
 The hike is a push, with lots of steep switchbacks.
-But you will be rewarded with the most amazing views along the way, especially at the top, where you can look out across to Bowen Island and the Sunshine Coast!
+But you will be rewarded with the most amazing views along the way, especially at the top, where you can look out across to Bowen Island and the Sunshine Coast on a clear day!

 A few more kilometers up Highway 99 is Porteau Cove Provincial Park, a picturesque park and campground that is definitely worth a stop.
 You can get out and stretch your legs at this scenic viewpoint, walking out onto the old dock to catch some views of the nearby islands.